kontent-ai/data-ops/src/commands/sync/README.md

 # Sync
 > [!CAUTION]
 > Synchronizing content model might lead to irreversible changes to the environment such as:
-> - Deletion of the content by deleting content type's elements
+> - Deletion of the content by deleting the content type's elements
 > - Deletion of used taxonomies.

 `Sync` command synchronizes the source content model into the target environment via [Kontent.ai Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2/).
 The source content can be obtained from an existing Kontent.ai environment(considering you have access to the required credentials) or a folder structure in a required format (see [generate-sync-model](../generateSyncModel/README.md) command for more information).
 In the context of this command, the content model represents these entities: `Taxonomies`, `Content Types`, and `Content Type Snippets`.
 The command starts with the comparison of provided content models and creates patch operations that are printed as a diff.
 We `ENCOURAGE` you to examine the changes, before you proceed to the model synchronization.
 After the diff, a simple validation of corner cases follows, leading to an operation abortion, if an inconsistency is found.
 Otherwise, you will be asked to confirm the changes to begin the synchronization.